UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-09-30-ab-testing.md

 ## Why the name A/B Testing?

 Let’s continue with the clothing e-commerce example above.
 A customer browses the website, adds the pieces they want into the cart and checks out.
 On the shopping cart page, we currently have a button with the text *“Check Out”* and our competitors’ button saying, *“Send Me These Cuties”*.
 We think to ourselves, their button seems interesting, it might result in more checkouts than ours.
 This is our hypothesis and the test we are conducting is a hypothesis test.

 The term A/B Testing refers to the two groups involves in the test.
 Group A or the control group is the current version we have on the website.
 Group B or the variation group is the version that reflects our hypothesis.

 ![](/assets/images/blog/21-09-30/control-variant.png)

-## How to proceeds and pitfalls
+## How to proceed and pitfalls

 Just as any hypothesis test, we need to first state our hypothesis and our two experiment groups.

-However, a hypothesis such as *“The variant will perform better or results in more checkouts than the control group”* is not enough.
-We need to quantify how better the variant should be.
+However, a hypothesis such as *“The variant will perform better or result in more checkouts than the control group”* is not enough.
+We need to quantify how much better the variant should be.
 A good hypothesis for AB Testing would be *“The variant group will increase our checkout rate from 30% to 35% (16.6% relative change)”*.
 30% here is referred to as the base rate and 16.6% is our minimum detectable effect of the change.

 Next, we need to gather enough data to conduct our test.
 Plugging the number into Evan Miller’s A/B Sample Size calculator would indicate that we need 1,346 samples per variation (or a total of 2,692) to detect an effect of at least 16.6%.
 100 customers land on our shopping cart page every day, so it will take around 27 days to complete the test.